impeccable-taste/impeccable-taste.github.io/_posts/2024/2024-10-11/2024-10-11-01-a-vault-of-horror.md

 <span class="reviewsection">Do they say the title?</span> It is printed in the cover!
 Otherwise, no.

 <span class="reviewsection">One sentence review:</span> Not only it is very interesting and funny, the writer also adds random unrelated trivia to the reviews so I kept saying "*haha oh you*" all the time because game recognizes game.<br/>
-<span class="reviewsection">Rating:</span> Do you like reading about movies?
+<span class="reviewsection">Okay, more:</span> Do you like reading about movies?
 If so, go for it!
 If not, what the hell are you doing here?<br/>
 <span class="reviewsection">A simple way to improve it:</span> I think the author and I should shake hands, become good friends, maybe fight crime together??? haha just a joke.... *unless...?*

 <span class="reviewsection">Trivia about the ~~IMDb trivia~~ Amazon reviews:</span>